 Best Time of Year to Visit?

-Southeastern Ohio’s weather is milder than northern Ohio.
-Winters can be cold with frequent snow, and summers highs are typically in the mid-80’s F.
+Ohio experiences big changes in weather across the four seasons, although southeastern Ohio’s weather is typically more mild than that of northern Ohio.
+Winters can be cold with frequent snow, and summers highs are typically in the mid 80’s F.

 The best time of year to visit is late spring through early fall so that you can take advantage of good weather and some of the fun seasonal events that occur during that time.